 - Generally, any time Sailor Senshi Shuuketsu (The Sailor Soldiers Gathering) plays, you can be sure the show is going to start taking itself seriously from then on, and it will be awesome.

 - Heck, just take the entire first season finale and call it one big Crowning Moment Of Awesome.
 There wasn't a single thing done wrong in those two episodes.

-- Episode 46 has the moment were Sailor Moon as Princess Serenity finally defeats Queen Beryl possessed by Materia with the help of the senshi.
-The moment "Moonlight Densetsu" kicks in you're sure to get goosebumps.
+- Episode 46 has the moment were Sailor Moon as Princess Serenity finally defeats Queen Beryl possessed by Metallia with the help of the senshi.
+The moment "Moonlight Densetsu" (or "Carry On" in the DiC dub, for that matter) kicks in the viewers sure to get goosebumps.